ForgTav/E2EE-CropAutomation/README.md

 2) Insert all of the components into the computer case like on image
 3) Click assemble and wait until it completes (~3 min).
 4) Rename the robot in an anvil.
-5) Place the robot on the OC Charger which can also be powered directly by any GT cable.
+5) Place the robot on the OC Charger which can also be powered.
 The OC Charger must be activated using some form of redstone such as a lever.
 6) Insert the OpenOS floppy disk into the disk slot of the robot and press the power button
 7) Follow the commands on screen 'install' --> 'Y' --> 'Y' (Note: The OpenOS floppy disk is no longer needed in the robot afterwards)
 8) Install the required scripts by copying this line of code into the robot (middle-click to paste)